Exido-Rio/Attendance-System/README.md

 ## USAGE :
+To start using it you need to grab close and clear image of a person then put them into images directory and run entry.py which creates the datasets of feature extracted from these images and store them in Data folder.Which decrease the recognition time.
+Then you are good to go just run the recog.py
 ```
 ex:- "python3 recog.py " To recognize faces
      "python3 entry.py" To add new entry files to the database

 Hurray... your attendance system is up and running for use